Road Trip from Charleston, SC to New Orleans

 You can also find the Aquarium of the Americas and Harrah's Casino in the vicinity.
 When you want to take a break from sightseeing, the hotel features a fantastic restaurant and bar, a beautiful swimming pool, and a glorious sun terrace.

-Things to see on a road trip from Charleston to New Orleans
+Things to see on a road trip from Charleston, SC to New Orleans

 The Inland Route and Coastal Route offer distinct itineraries with plenty of great stops along the way.
 To help you plan your journey, we've picked out some of the highlights of both road trip routes from Charleston to New Orleans.